-Full-featured servo motor drives in a variety of control options ranging from pulse & direction, analog torque and velocity, and streaming serial commands, to the stand-alone execution of stored programs using your choice of two popular programming environments: Si Programmer™ and Q Programmer™.
+Full-featured servo drives in a variety of control options ranging from pulse & direction, analog torque/velocity and streaming serial commands, to the stand-alone execution of stored programs using your choice of two popular programming environments: Si Programmer™ and Q Programmer™.
 An easy-to-use software interface, Quick Tuner™, makes setup and tuning the servo system a snap.

 Browse & Filter Servo Drives

 * Items with web only pricing are highlighted in yellow. * Closeout priced products are highlighted in green.

 Which software goes with your servo drives?

 For our SV200 series servo drives, SVX Servo Suite software is used for configuration, auto tuning, fine tuning, and programming with its built-in Q Programmer interface.
 For our BLuDC4, BLuDC9, BLuAC5, SVAC3, and SV7 servo drives, Quick Tuner is used for tuning and configuration while Q Programmer is used for the programmable versions within this group of drives.
 All software from Applied Motion is free for download.

 All of our servo drives support torque, velocity, and position modes.
 Within these modes there are the following options available: